0xHamy/markdown-moment/README.md

 	- When a course is retired, it becomes hidden
 - Notification system
 	- Alert admins whenever a change is made via SMS
+- Security
+	- Implement strict one type use cookies and auth token for all actions
+	- Perform force logout after 5 minute of inactivity

 the updates from github are all performed manually and when you create an update, a new copy of that course is made, this temporary copy could be compared with the previous course and also viewed in preview to ensure everything works.